sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-mcp-enhance/cp-mobile-dev-kit-mcp-enhance.md

     I want to allow business users to upload media files to the backend.
 However, I want to limit the file size to a maximum of 2 MB.
 Refer documentation and suggest how can I achieve this?
     ```

 4. The MCP client (Cline) recognizes that the MDK MCP server should be used and executes the request using the `mdk-docs` tool.
-You may need to approve certain steps when prompted.

     ![MDK](img-1.3.png)